pxmore91/pico-placa-predictor/README.md

 # Pico & Placa Predictor
-This project allows to predict whether the a car can be on the road based on the "Pico y Placa" policy that restrict cars to be on the road depending on the last number of the plate.
+This project allows predicting whether a car can be on the road based on the "Pico y Placa" policy that restricts cars to be on the road depending on the last number of the plate.
-The policy is active during weekdays excluding weekends on a schedule during peak hours.
+The policy is active during peak hours on weekdays based on a schedule.

-The current configuration restrict vehicles based on the following schedule:
+The current configuration restricts vehicles based on the following schedule:

 Restriction | Schedule
 -----------|---------